Owsley (musician): Owsley (1999)

-With the money he earned working with Amy Grant and Shania Twain, he bought a house in Green Hills, Tennessee and in it built a home recording studio.
+With the money he earned working with Amy Grant and Shania Twain, he bought a house in Green Hills, Tennessee, and in it built a home recording studio.
 In 1998, it led to the release of his self-titled solo album distributed by Not Lame Recordings.
 It was co-produced by Millard Powers and Jeff Balding.
 Doug Morris of Universal Music Group picked it and proposed the album to be rerecorded, but Owsley insisted that it simply needed to be remixed by either Tom Lord-Alge, Bob Clearmountain or Andy Wallace.
 Tom Lord-Alge signed on, together with J.R.
 McNeely.
-The eponymous album Owsley got re-released on March 23, 1999 under Giant Records.
+The eponymous album Owsley got re-released on March 23, 1999, under Giant Records.

-Many of the songs on the album are about Anniston, Alabama, where he was born and lived until he was 21, and his longing to the town.
+Many of the songs on the album are about Anniston, Alabama, where he was born and lived until he was 21, and his longing for the town.
 With the first single off the album being "Coming Up Roses", Owsley sent the entire staff of Giant a red rose and a Valentine's Day card, expressing his hopes that things were "coming up roses" for all.
 The single didn't catch on, but "I'm Alright" later did score a minor hit.
 Recorded almost entirely on a vintage Studer A-80 (2-inch, 16-track of which one defective) tape machine in his home studio on Hobbs Road in Nashville, Tennessee, it garnered him a Grammy Award nomination for Best Engineered Album.
 The album would be labeled one of the best pop records of the 1990s.
-During the ensuing tour, he among others joined the Pat McGee Band and Fountains of Wayne, whose bassist Adam Schlesinger Owsley has recorded with in later years.
+During the ensuing tour, he among others joined the Pat McGee Band and Fountains of Wayne, whose bassist Adam Schlesinger Owsley recorded with in later years.

 The Hard Way (2004)

 Owsley released his second album, The Hard Way, on the indie record label Lakeview Entertainment on February 24, 2004, five years after his first solo album.
 It was ready in 2003, but got delayed in part due to legal difficulties with his former label, Giant Records.
 The album had a heavier and more mature sound compared to his debut.
 Be With You was chosen as single, but despite some rotation on triple-A radio stations, it never reached the greater audience.
-The album was recorded over the span of three years, using a variety of recording formats, in his new home studio in Franklin, Tennessee and a number of studios in Tennessee.
+The album was recorded over the span of three years, using a variety of recording formats, in his new home studio in Franklin, Tennessee, and a number of studios in Tennessee.
 Owsley played multiple roles on it, including that of producer.
 It was entirely mixed by Paul David Hager, and dedicated to Owsley's maternal grandmother, the late Alys O. Boozer.
 A cover of Paul McCartney's "Band on the Run", which Owsley recorded for a 2001 tribute album, was included as a hidden track.